-These old fashioned vegetable dessert recipes are perfect for Thanksgiving weekend.
+These desserts made with vegetables are perfect for Thanksgiving Dinner.
 Make unique harvest-style desserts to delight your guests and earn you well-deserved praise.
-Everyone will love the taste of these desserts that are so in keeping with the autumn season.
+Everyone will love the taste of these tasty dishes that are so in keeping with the autumn season.

-Just imagine a delicious lima bean custard, an onion souffle, a tomato and corn pudding, fritters made with beets, and more.
-They are totally delicious and are always a topic of conversation.
+Just imagine a creamy lima bean custard, an onion souffle, a tomato and corn pudding, fritters made with beets, and more.
+Always delicious and always a topic of conversation!

 Mom's Recipe Scrapbooks (c.
 1920s)

 Wash one cupful of dried lima beans, cover them with cold water and soak overnight.
 Drain and put them into a saucepan covered with cold water, and boil until they are soft.

 Rub them through a sieve, add half a pint of sugar, two teaspoonfuls of butter, three beaten eggs, half a cupful of milk, and one teaspoonful of vanilla extract.

 Mix and divide into custard cups, cover with buttered papers, and steam gently for half an hour.
 Serve hot or cold with sweet wafer cookies.

 Melt two tablespoonfuls of butter in a saucepan, add three large, sliced onions and one cupful of water, cover tightly and let the onions steam until tender and all the water is cooked out, then allow them to become a yellowish color.

 Remove from the fire, mash the onions, add one tablespoonful of flour, the yolks of three eggs and three tablespoonfuls of sugar beaten together, one tablespoonful of butter, two tablespoonfuls of cream, a quarter of a teaspoonful of salt and the whites of the eggs stiffly beaten.

 Divide into small, buttered baking dishes suitable for serving in, sprinkle a little sugar and chopped nuts over the top, and bake until ready.